-While monetary policy can only have relatively temporary effects on relative prices11, fiscal policy can have more enduring effects.
+While monetary policy can only have relatively temporary effects on relative prices, fiscal policy can have more enduring effects.
 The use of fiscal instruments to address permanent changes in relative prices, however, is not without its problems and policy-makers need to take some care when using spending and taxing instruments to effect a change in relative prices.
 Should the shift in relative prices be the result of reduced competition in a particular market, or distortions due to fiscal policies abroad, there may be a case for a government to levy taxes or provide subsidies to offset the effect of these other distortions on relative prices.
-However, if relative prices are changing due to more fundamental factors, such as a shift in relative productivity levels, a fiscal authority working to offset the resulting shift in relative prices will lower welfare by distorting the allocation of resources.
+However, if relative prices are changing due to more fundamental factors, such as a shift in relative prices will lower welfare by distorting the allocation of resources.